thadUra/BAC-Level-BellHacks/README.md

 # BAC-Level-BellHacks

-This is a project that was created at BellHacks 2020.
+Project that was created at BellHacks 2020 centered around health.

+Program calculates the Blood Alcohol Content of a user depending on what type of drink and the quantity.

 @authors: Teddy Dziura, Anthony Teciorowski, Kiya, Benthan